Flexible Sigmoidoscopy San Antonio

 The flexible endoscope is a remarkable piece of equipment that can be directed and moved around the bends in the lower colon and rectum.
 The image in the bowel is transmitted through the endoscope either to the eyepiece or a video screen.
 An open channel in the scope allows other instruments to be passed through it to take tissue samples (biopsies) or to remove polyps.

 Sigmoidoscopy is performed to diagnose the cause of certain symptoms.
 It is also used as a preventative measure to detect problems at an early stage, even before the patient recognizes symptoms.
 The following are some reasons for performing a sigmoidoscopy.

 Diarrhea — Persistent diarrhea should always be evaluated.
-There are many causes of diarrhea and the exam is of great help in tracking down the specific cause.
+There are many causes of diarrhea and the exam can help in tracking down the specific cause.

-Pain — Hemorrhoids and fissures are some causes of pain around the anus or in the rectum.
+Pain — Hemorrhoids and fissures can cause pain around the anus or in the rectum.
 Discomfort in the lower abdomen can be caused by tumors.
 Diverticulosis can occur in the lower bowel.
 With this condition, small pockets or sacks project from the

-X-ray Findings — A barium enema x-ray exam may show abnormalities that need to be confirmed or treated by sigmoidoscopy.
+X-ray Findings — A barium enema x-ray exam may show abnormalities that need to be confirmed or treated by Sigmoidoscopy San Antonio.